Writing Expressions for Sequences of Operations: A complete walkthrough

 Understanding Order of Operations (PEMDAS/BODMAS)

-Before we delve into specific examples, it's crucial to understand the order of operations, often remembered by the acronyms PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction) or BODMAS (Brackets, Orders, Division and Multiplication, Addition and Subtraction).
+Before we dig into specific examples, it's crucial to understand the order of operations, often remembered by the acronyms PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction) or BODMAS (Brackets, Orders, Division and Multiplication, Addition and Subtraction).
 These acronyms highlight the precedence of operations:

 - Parentheses/Brackets: Operations within parentheses or brackets are performed first.